ranggihwang/Pregated_MoE/README.md

 For more details about this project, please refer to our paper published in ISCA-2024, "Pre-gated MoE: An Algorithm-System Co-Design for Fast and Scalable Mixture-of-Expert Inference,"

+## Disclaimer
+This open-source project is for proof of concept purposes only and should not be used in production environments.
+The code has not been officially vetted for security vulnerabilities and provides no guarantees of correctness or security.
+Users should carefully review the code and conduct their own security assessments before using the software.

 ## ISCA'24 Artifact Evaluation

 ## Setup